How you'll be able to find out when your stimulus check is coming

 The payments are part of the $2.2 trillion rescue package signed into law by President Donald Trump aimed at combating the economic ravages of the coronavirus outbreak.

-Payments will start being automatically distributed next week to those who filed tax returns for either 2019 or 2018 and chose direct deposit for their refund, according to the IRS.
+Payments will start being automatically distributed this week to those who filed tax returns for either 2019 or 2018 and chose direct deposit for their refund, according to the IRS.

 The agency said Friday that it is launching a new web tool that will show when people can expect their payment.
 The "Get My Payment" tool will "provide people with the status of their payment, including the date their payment is scheduled to be deposited into their bank account or mailed to them."